Quick answer

 Can I tattoo from home in Pennsylvania?
 Technically, the regulations apply to any location where tattooing occurs.
 But most municipalities zone tattoo studios as commercial businesses.
 Running a home studio without proper zoning approval and licensing is illegal and puts your clients at risk.

-How often do I need to renew my license?
-Both establishment and practitioner licenses renew annually.
+How often do I need to renew my permit?
+Renewal cadence is set locally, but most municipalities that require permits renew establishment and practitioner permits annually.
 Don’t wait until the last minute.
 Start your renewal paperwork at least 30 days before expiration.

 Do I need an autoclave?
 If you use any reusable equipment, yes.
 And you need to run spore tests monthly to verify it’s working correctly.
 Results must be documented and kept on file.